LineageOS/lineage_wiki/_includes/templates/device_install.md

         {% include alerts/specific/note_retrofit_sideload_failed.html %}
 {%- endif %}
 {%- endif %}

+## Installing Add-Ons

+{% include alerts/note.html content="If you don't want to install any add-on (such as Google Apps), you can skip this whole section!" %}
+{% include alerts/warning.html content="If you want the Google Apps add-on on your device, you must follow this step **before** booting into LineageOS for the first time!" %}

 {%- if device.is_ab_device and device.uses_twrp %}
-7. _(Optionally)_: If you want to install any add-ons, run `adb reboot sideload`, then `adb sideload filename.zip` those packages in sequence.
+1. Even though you are already in recovery, run `adb reboot sideload`, then `adb sideload filename.zip` for all desired packages in sequence.
 {%- elsif device.is_ab_device %}
-7. _(Optionally)_: If you want to install any add-ons, click `Advanced`, then `Reboot to Recovery`, then when your device reboots, click `Apply Update`, then `Apply from ADB`, then `adb sideload filename.zip` those packages in sequence.
+1. Even though you are already in recovery, click `Advanced`, then `Reboot to Recovery`
+2. When your device reboots, click `Apply Update`, then `Apply from ADB`, then `adb sideload filename.zip` for all desired packages in sequence.
 {%- else %}
-7. _(Optionally)_: If you want to install any add-ons, repeat the sideload steps above for those packages in sequence.
+1. Repeat the sideload steps above for all desired packages in sequence.
 {%- endif %}
 {% if device.is_ab_device or device.uses_twrp != true %}
     {% include alerts/specific/note_signature_check.html %}
 {%- endif %}
-    {% include alerts/note.html content="If you want the Google Apps add-on on your device, you must follow this step **before** booting into LineageOS for the first time!" %}
-{%- if device.current_branch >= 17.1 %}
+{%- if device.current_branch < 17.1 %}
-{%- if device.uses_twrp and device.is_ab_device != true %}
-8. Once you have installed everything successfully, run 'adb reboot'.
-{%- else %}
-8. Once you have installed everything successfully, click the back arrow in the top left of the screen, then "Reboot system now".
+2. You can also root your device by installing [LineageOS' AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or by using any other method you prefer.
 {%- endif %}

-{%- else %}
+## All set!
+(Or is it?)

+Once you have installed everything successfully, you can now reboot your device into the OS for the first time!

 {%- if device.uses_twrp and device.is_ab_device != true %}
-8. _(Optionally)_: Root your device by installing [LineageOS' AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or by using any other method you prefer.
-9. Once you have installed everything successfully, run 'adb reboot'.
+* Run `adb reboot`.
 {%- else %}
-8. _(Optionally)_: Root your device by installing [LineageOS' AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or by using any other method you prefer.
-9. Once you have installed everything successfully, click the back arrow in the top left of the screen, then "Reboot system now".
+* Click the back arrow in the top left of the screen, then "Reboot system now".
-{%- endif %}
 {%- endif %}

 {%- capture first_boot %}